watem-sedem/rfactor/docs/get-started.rst

 On this page, an example application can be found.
 Pandas is used as package to format input data for the computations, for which a default is defined in the section below.
-The package holds two specific example functions to load files (see KU Leuven and VMM legacy) to the pandas format (see section *File handling*).
+The package holds two specific example functions to load files (see Matlab KU Leuven) to the pandas format (see section *File handling*).